ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 kubectl run -it [container/pod name] --image [something:something]

 #some other flags we can add to our pod/container (can be used with --dry-run/-o):
---image-pull-policy IfNotPresent, etc. # > specifies a pull policy for the image (e.g. if not present only pulls the image if it cant be found locally)
+--image-pull-policy IfNotPresent, etc. # > specifies a pull polic the image (e.g. if not present only pulls the image if it cant be found locally)

 --restart Always, never, etc. # > specifies a restart policy for the pod